damonlynch/hatch-argparse-manpage/README.md

 #### Argparse-manpage invocation

-This plugin defaults to calling `argparse-manpage`'s Python code directly.
-If this generates an exception, this plugin will attempt to call `argparse-manpage` as a command line program.
-To force the using `argparse-manpage` as a command line program, set `force-command-line` to true (the default value is false):
+This plugin defaults to calling argparse-manpage's Python code directly.
+If this generates an exception, this plugin will attempt to call argparse-manpage as a command line program.
+To force the use of argparse-manpage as a command line program, set `force-command-line` to true (the default value is false):
 ```toml